This isn’t the year 2000 anymore.

 There are general settings that change for every module.

 However, “Style” settings include text, colour, font, background, and similar design options.

 The “Advanced” tab has options for padding, margins, motion effects, positioning, and more.

 It’s very easy to navigate, and it’s self-explanatory.
 I personally have had no issue using Elementor.

 It’s also fast, and the preview option works great.

 80+ practical modules

-Who wants to manualy add images, maps, buttons, pricing tables, and other things?
+Who wants to manually add images, maps, buttons, pricing tables, and other things?

-All of these add extra function to websites, including:
+All of these add extra functions to websites, including: